Position: Lecturer in Education – Learning & Teaching

 - Visit students and employers as part of the college’s industrial placement programme.

 The appointee will be expert in education with specialist knowledge of scholarship and practice in at least one of the following areas: learning and assessment in workplace settings, adult learning and development, technology enhanced learning, Further Education and Training (FET), early childhood education, education research methods.

 Qualifications & Experience Required:

-- An active research track in the scholarship of teaching & learning
+· Active research track in the scholarship of learning, teaching and assessment

 Contract: Indefinite duration

 Salary: Depending on experience, the appointment will be to Academic I Salary Band (€36,180 – €54,270) to Academic II Salary Band (€52,260 - €78,390)